akashjss/langextract/README.md

 3.  **Optimized for Long Documents:** Overcomes the "needle-in-a-haystack" challenge of large document extraction by using an optimized strategy of text chunking, parallel processing, and multiple passes for higher recall.
 4.  **Interactive Visualization:** Instantly generates a self-contained, interactive HTML file to visualize and review thousands of extracted entities in their original context.
 5.  **Flexible LLM Support:** Supports your preferred models, from cloud-based LLMs like the Google Gemini family to local open-source models via the built-in Ollama interface.
-6.  **Adaptable to Any Domain:** Define extraction tasks for any domain using just a few examples.
+6.  **Adaptable to Any Domain:** Define extraction tasks for any domain using just a few examples or AI-generated examples.
 LangExtract adapts to your needs without requiring any model fine-tuning.
 7.  **Leverages LLM World Knowledge:** Utilize precise prompt wording and few-shot examples to influence how the extraction task may utilize LLM knowledge.
 The accuracy of any inferred information and its adherence to the task specification are contingent upon the selected LLM, the complexity of the task, the clarity of the prompt instructions, and the nature of the prompt examples.

 ## Quick Start